tyh666/News-Recommendation-MIND/Code/README.md

 1. Performance on dev is far better than test (71.8 vs 69.76)
 2. Can I write manuscipt now?
 Why should we select personalized terms?
 3. Do I need to rerun fastformers?
-4. Do I need to compare a text summarization model?

 ## Issue
 - the gradient after docReducer is sharp